fabricix/MPM-Geomechanics/manual/testing-manual.md

-\page testing_manual Testing Compilation Manual
+\page testing_manual Testing Compilation and Benchmarking Manual

 \section testing_manual_required_programs 1.
 Required Programs

 \note Prior to proceeding with these instructions, please consult the [Required Programs](#required_programs) section.

 The tests use **GoogleTest**.
-It is necessary to import this library by cloning the official repository into the folder `/external`.
+It is necessary to import this library by cloning the official repository into the folder **`/external`**.
 Each developer must clone this repository independently.

 ```
 cd external
 git clone https://github.com/google/googletest.git
 ```

 \section testing_manual_howto 2.
-How to Compile the Tests
+How to Compile

 Your directory must have the following structure: